Karin John

 Requirements:

 The successful applicant has a background in physics or life sciences with a strong interest in deciphering complex biological systems and mathematical modeling.
 Excellent written and oral communication skills (English) are desirable.
 Interested candidates are invited to email me as soon as possible.
-They should provide: (1) a detailed CV, (2) the full transcript of their Master's degree(s), (3) a motivation letter describing past activities and research interests, and (4) contact information of 2 academic references.
+Previous experience in modeling and scientific programing (C, C++, Python) would be appreciated but is not required.